Trans Day of Visibility (TDOV) is an annual international celebration of trans pride and awareness.

 Transgender Day of Visibility

 Transgender Day of Visibility is an annual observance on March 31st that is dedicated to celebrating Transgender and Gender Diverse communities and raising awareness of the stigma and discrimination faced.
 In addition to this, the purpose of the day is also to celebrate our communities by being visible and proud.
-Lack of visibility as well as stigma and discrimination can be a major hurdle to overcome but with acceptance and understanding from society it can be done.
-Many Transgender & Gender Diverse people live happy and healthy lives since overcoming this barrier.

 2023 Transgender Day of Visibility Campaign